-On March 11, 2020, the World Health Organization declared that the COVID-19 outbreak was a global pandemic.
 On March 17, 2020, the Ontario Government declared a State of Emergency pursuant to the Emergency Management and Civil Protection Act.
 The Ontario Government renewed the declaration, as required by the legislation, until July 24, 2020.
 During the State of Emergency, the Ontario Government issued emergency orders under the legislation and extended them as required by the legislation.
-On July 24, 2020, the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020 came into effect, bringing the declared State of Emergency to an end.
+On July 24, 2020, the Reopening Ontario [A Flexible Response to COVID-19] Act, 2020 came into effect, bringing the declared State of Emergency to an end.
 The Reopening Ontario Act also enabled the Ontario Government to extend, amend, and revoke the remaining emergency orders in order to facilitate a flexible response to the ongoing COVID-19 risks.